Megwana/whatcamefirst/README.md

 ![What Came First website, displayed on a variety of devices](./assets/images/responsiveWhatCameFirst.png)

 The Website is responsive, this allows site visitors to interact with the platform on a variety of devices.
-This may range from, desktops, laptops, tablets and mobiles.
+This may range from, desktops, laptops, tablets, and mobiles.

 Please see above a mockup of the website on a range of devices.